Pylons/pyramid/docs/narr/static.rst

 prefix.
 Therefore, the file ``/var/www/static/foo.css`` will be returned when the user visits your application's URL ``/static/foo.css``.

-No authorization is ever required for users to visit files served by a static view added via :meth:`~pyramid.config.Configurator.add_static_view`.
-If you need "static" resources to be protected by authentication services, see :ref:`advanced_static`.

 A static directory named at ``path`` may contain subdirectories recursively, and any subdirectories may hold files; these will be resolved by the static view as you would expect.
 The ``Content-Type`` header returned by the static view for each particular type of file is dependent upon its file extension.

+By default, all files made available via :meth:`~pyramid.config.Configurator.add_static_view` are accessible by completely anonymous users.
+Simple authorization can be required, however.
+To protect a set of static files using a permission, in addition to passing the required ``name`` and ``path`` arguments, also pass the ``permission`` keyword argument to :meth:`~pyramid.config.Configurator.add_static_view`.
+The value of the ``permission`` argument represents the :term:`permission` that the user must have relative to the current :term:`context` when the static view is invoked.
+A user will be required to possess this permission to view any of the files represented by ``path`` of the static view.
+If your static resources must be protected by a more complex authorization scheme, see :ref:`advanced_static`.

 Here's another example that uses an :term:`asset specification` instead of an absolute path as the ``path`` argument.
 To convince